 Two Maids suits owner-operators with management and customer service experience who are comfortable building and scaling a cleaning crew.
 Financial thresholds typically require net worth of $150K+ and liquid capital of $50K+.
 Prior cleaning industry experience is not required — Two Maids provides comprehensive operational training including the Pay for Performance system.
 The primary management challenge is crew hiring and retention in competitive local labor markets; the Pay for Performance model helps address this by creating transparent performance-based earning potential for cleaning staff.

 ClearValue Lending works with residential cleaning franchise operators on SBA 7(a), SBA microloans, and working capital lines.
-Apply for franchise financing at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply for franchise financing at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources